 Students choose two electives from the following list.
 The electives are offered on a rotating basis at the discretion of the program, unless otherwise indicated.
 At least 3 electives are offered in the spring and fall semesters.

 The majority of paralegal students have already earned a bachelor’s degree, and we recommend that students complete their bachelor’s degree before earning a paralegal certificate.
-However, students will be considered for admission without a bachelor’s degree if they meet these requirements:
+The admission requirements for the program are:

 Applicants who have attended another ABA-approved paralegal studies program can transfer up to 10 credit hours or two non-credit paralegal legal specialty courses.
 The transfer courses allowed are at the discretion of the program to ensure that the courses are equivalent to Louisiana state-specific law.
 No course with a grade lower than a "C" will be accepted as transfer.
 Applicants must provide an official copy of the transcript with a course description to ensure that the academic quality and integrity of the program are upheld.